 Once the center of Baltimore’s commercial district and the home to a range of vaudeville and touring performance houses, the Howard Street corridor has suffered neglect and deinvestment for decades.

 The Le Mondo project, with it’s focus on arts-ownership, the performing arts, and affordable live/work spaces, will be a major milestone and catalytic anchor for downtown’s Westside.
-The Westside neighborhood is now part of the newly-formed Bromo Arts District and Le Mondo now joins a growing hive of arts activity downtown alongside organizations such as Current Gallery, EMP Collective, Eubie Blake Cultural Center, DCAC, MAP, Everyman Theatre, 14K Cabaret, Platform Arts, Springsteen Gallery, Gallery 4, Muse 360, Psychic Readings, Annex Theater, Arena Players, Open Space, and several other artist-run spaces who call the neighborhood home.
+The Westside neighborhood is now part of the newly-formed Bromo Arts District and Le Mondo now joins a growing hive of arts activity downtown alongside organizations such as Current Gallery, EMP Collective, Eubie Blake Cultural Center, DCAC, MAP, Everyman Theatre, 14K Cabaret, Springsteen Gallery, Gallery 4, Muse 360, Annex Theater, Arena Players, Open Space, and several other artist-run spaces who call the neighborhood home.